 What is a Secured Credit Card?

-A secured credit card operates just like a regular credit card.
+A secured credit card works just like a regular credit card.
 You swipe your card to make purchases that deduct from your credit limit.
-You repay the balance in installments or all at once.
-The major difference with a secured credit card is that you, the cardholder, are required to make a deposit against the credit limit on the account.
+You repay the balance with monthly payments or all at once.
+The major difference with a secured credit card is that you're required to make a deposit against the credit limit on the account.
 The security deposit is collateral held in case you default on credit card payments.

-A secured credit card has a credit limit that's usually from 50% to 100% of the security deposit you make.
+A secured credit card's credit limit is 50% to 100% of the security deposit you make.
 For example, if you make a $500 deposit for a secured card, your credit limit will be between $250 and $500.

 Be smart in choosing a good secured card.
 Secured credit cards usually have fees that regular credit cards do not.
 This includes application fees, processing fees, and annual fees.
 Beware of cards with high fees because they can greatly reduce your deposit and ultimately, your credit limit.
 The best secured credit cards have low fees and good interest rates.